Raathigesh/Raathigesh.github.io/_posts/2015-12-16-Building-Hello-World-Android-App-In-React-Native-On-Windows.md

 If you are still having the issue, try to navigate to `localhost:8081/index.android.js` in your computer and see weather you get any results back.
 If this call fails, check weather port 8081 is used by some other application.
 You could use [TCPView](https://technet.microsoft.com/en-us/sysinternals/tcpview.aspx) to investigate the ports.

-If you keep getting the error message as below even through your packager is running as expected, Try to open the url `http://localhost:8081/index.android.bundle?platform=android&dev=true` in your browser and see weather you are getting any error in the response.
-If you do,try fixing it and then reload your app.
+If you keep getting the error message as below even though your packager is running as expected, Try to open the url `http://localhost:8081/index.android.bundle?platform=android&dev=true` in your browser and see weather you are getting any error in the response.
+If you do, try fixing it and then reload your app.

 ![ReactNativeError.png](https://raw.githubusercontent.com/Raathigesh/Raathigesh.github.io/master/_posts/ReactNativeError.png)